dankuck/dankuck.github.io/_posts/2014-07-11-roll-for-it-game.md

 All good things to learn.
 The point of the first games you pick will be to teach "games" to the kid.

-I think I picked well, because Alba has all the numbers and matching skills required for this game.
+I think I picked well, because A. has all the numbers and matching skills required for this game.
 Which means we can avoid the frustrations of the actual game rules and focus on the frustrations of games in general.

 After four or five game plays so far, I've seen a marked improvement in her ability to play.
 And each play has lasted longer.